santhoshpandiarajan/Currency_Identification/README.md

 # Currency-Note-Detection-For-Blind-People
-It is a currency note detection project created for blind people. #SUBASHPALVEL #SubashPalvel #subashpalvel
+It is a currency note detection project created for blind people.

 This time, we worked on a project that is socially significant and designed to help blind people recognise